unixunion/solace-dashboards/README.md

 realtime metrics for Solace

+## about

+solace-dashboard polls SEMP periodically for metrics as defined in config, then pushes those metrics over websocket to the webclients.

 ## features

-* configurable metrics gatherer
+* customizable metrics
 * websocket based html client
-* eventbus server serving metric requests
+* eventbus server responder for other VertX.io verticles
 * highly discernible colour schema

 ## implemented

 * individual vpn dashboards
 * overview stats
+* metric configuration for handlers, view_formatting

 ## roadmap

-* universal javascript metrics handler ( currently 3 individual handler )
-* universal data path hinting ( Array support, ... )
+* some degree of historical data
+* custom js injection into main templates

 ## configuring

-everything lives within conf.json, basically a metric is something you want to read from solace and put onto the eventbus. the HTML client subscribes to the eventbus for topics like "vpns", "stats", "queues" and "Some VPN Name"
+all config resides within conf.json, basically a metric is something you want to read from solace and put onto the eventbus. the HTML client subscribes to the eventbus for topics like "vpns", "stats", "queues" and "Some VPN Name"

 a metric configuration contains: